justinwash/HYPERVIZOR/README.md

 <sub>this is just an idea so grain of salt etc</sub>

-In playing through each of the 3 PHASEs the player may encounter:
+In playing through each of the 3 initial PHASEs the player may encounter:

 - An Engineering Facility where the player learns of the futuristic armor technology that made balistic weapons a relic of the past.
 - A Military Compound where the player learns of the development of the VIZORs that were developed to enhance soldiers' hand-to-hand combat skills against a newly ballistic-immune enemy of the state.